Keeping guinea pigs can be expensive. Aside from the upfront supply cost, you’ve got ongoing expenses like bedding, hay, pellets, and vegetables.

 Don’t throw out your lettuce stumps!
 You can actually re-grow a head of lettuce from just the bottom piece that you would throw out anyway.
 It doesn’t grow back exactly as the original, but it will still give you some fresh new leaves to feed your guinea pigs for free.

 To do this, cut off the bottom portion of a head of lettuce, about 2-3 inches high.
 Place the lettuce stump in a shallow bowl of water, about half an inch deep.
-Check it daily and change the water if the bowl starts to get slimy.
+Be sure to change the water daily.
 The new lettuce leaves should be sprouted up and ready for picking in about 2 weeks!

 You can also regrow carrot tops with this method.
 Simply put the cut-off end of a carrot in a shallow bowl, just like above, and you’ll have a fresh supply of carrot greens for your guinea pigs.